Skip to navigation | Skip to main content | Skip to footer

 Fran Hooley

 Fran Hooley is a Senior Lecturer in Digital Health Education in the School of Health Sciences.
-She has co-created digital health data science materials with health care professionals to develop bespoke CPD courses, credit-bearing units and open educational resources.
+She has co-created digital health data science materials with health care professionals to develop bespoke professional development courses, credit-bearing units and open educational resources.
 She was deputy director for the PG Cert in Clinical Bioinformatics and is currently collaborating with Health Education England and HDR UK on various innovative online learning projects to help support the digital transformation of the NHS.

 This project aims to standardise evaluation across the University by co-creating an approach based on the Theory of Change.
-It aims to
+It aims to:

 1. Establish a consistent evaluation framework to support the measurement and reporting of teaching practice effectively and efficiently